 Now that you know when to start planning your estate, and that you'll need a will, let's take a look at the purpose of a will.

-We've thrown the word trust around quite a bit so far.
-If you're still unsure of what a trust is, or how it works, you're about to have all your questions answered.
-The one thing you should definitely understand, is that trusts are important, because they can move a family's money around, with low tax implication.
+We have thrown the word trust around quite a bit so far.
+If you are still unsure of what a trust is, or how it works, you are about to have all your questions answered.
+The one thing, you should definitely understand, is that trusts are important, because they can move a family's money around, with low tax implication.

-Key Purpose of a Trust in Will and Estate Planning
+The Key Purpose of A Trust in Will and Estate Planning